officialyenum/ai21/README.md

 - The beforeEach and afterEach hooks are used to create a new instance of the AI21 class and stub the axios.post method for each test, respectively.

-- We have Six test cases:
+- We have Twelve test cases:
+  AI21
+    Summarize
-  - Test that the summarize method should return a failed response if the token is not initialized.
-  - Test that the summarize method should return a failed response if the data is not specified.
-  - Test that the summarize method should return a failed response if the type is not specified in the data.
-  - Test that the summarize method should return a failed response if type is review and restaurant and review is not specified in the data
-  - Test that the summarize method returns a successful response if the request is successful.
-  - Test that the summarize method returns a failed response if the request fails.
+      ✔ should return a failed response if token is not initialized ✔ should return a failed response if data is not specified ✔ should return a failed response if type is not specified in the data ✔ should return a failed response if type is review and restaurant and review is not specified in the data ✔ should return a successful response if the request is successful ✔ should return a failed response if the request fails Rewrite
+      ✔ should return a failed response if token is not initialized ✔ should return a failed response if data is not specified ✔ should return a failed response if text is not specified in the data ✔ should return a failed response if text is more than 500 characters ✔ should return a successful response if the request is successful ✔ should return a failed response if the request fails

+  12 passing (34ms)

 - In each test, I use chai assertions to check that the method behaves as expected, based on the inputs and the stubbed behavior of axios.post.